Sheriff: Man was carrying infant when he shot victim in Ascension Parish, fled from deputies

 ST. AMANT - Deputies arrested a man who allegedly fled from a shooting scene with his infant child Monday morning.

-According to the Ascension Parish Sheriff's Office, deputies responded to a reported shooting victim near John Leblanc Boulevard and Airline Highway shortly after midnight Monday morning.
-The victim told deputies he had been shot by Tyron Jones, 35, along Highway 22.
-The victim also said Jones fled the scene while holding his infant child.
+According to the Ascension Parish Sheriff's Office, deputies responded to a reported shooting near John Leblanc Boulevard and Airline Highway shortly after midnight Monday morning.

-The APSO searched the area overnight.
-Around 8 a.m., deputies responded to reports of a man holding an infant knocking on a door to a residence on Highway 22.
-The man was identified as Jones and was taken into custody without incident.

 Jones was arrested and booked for attempted second-degree murder, child endangerment, child desertion, illegal use of weapons, and aggravated criminal damage to property.
 Deputies say more charges may be pending.